ETCLabs/RDMnet/docs/getting_started/using_controller.md

 MyControllerNotifyHandler my_controller_notify_handler;

+// Each controller is a component that must have a Component ID (CID), which is simply a UUID.
+// Software should generate and save a CID so that the same one is used on each run of the software. auto my_cid = etcpal::Uuid::OsPreferred();

 // Contains the configuration settings that the controller needs to operate.
 Some of these are set
-// to default values and can be changed if necessary. rdmnet::ControllerSettings my_settings(my_cid, MY_ESTA_MANUFACTURER_ID_VAL);
+// to default values and can be changed if necessary.
+Must pass your ESTA manufacturer ID.
+If you
+// have not yet requested an ESTA manufacturer ID, the range 0x7ff0 to 0x7fff can be used for
+// prototyping.
+rdmnet::ControllerSettings my_settings(my_cid, MY_ESTA_MANUFACTURER_ID_VAL);

 // Needed to identify this controller to other controllers on the network.
 More on this later.